InvadingOctopus/comedot/Comedot for Godot Asset Library.md

 This is a work in progress.
 For more deets and the latest version, lookie loo the Develop branch on the GitHub repository: https://github.com/InvadingOctopus/comedot/tree/develop

 ALERT: The first time you load this project, there may be errors/glitches because Godot will re-import the asset files and change the IDs for textures etc. Close and reopen the project.
-You may need to manually update the "/Templates/TileSetTemplate.tres" tileset to re-add the textures.
+You may need to manually update the "/Templates/TileSetTemplate.tres" tileset to re-add the texture: "/Assets/Images/Checkerboard32x32.png" (but do not automatically recreate the tiles).

 ----